geudde/attic-chest/pages/13.reference/01.porden/docs.md

 154. THE ESCAPE. book hi.

-" So bards have sung ; — and where shall eyes be found, " That like Maria's, or Miranda's, wound ?
+" So bards have sung; — and where shall eyes be found, " That like Maria's, or Miranda's, wound ?
 " E'en mine, tho' dim, shall flash with virtuous ire, 690 " And beam in your defence their keenest fire."

-Her words their hearts revive ; and now they found
+Her words their hearts revive; and now they found
-A spear implanted firmly in the ground ;
+A spear implanted firmly in the ground;
 The same that, ere he vanish'd from his view,
 The bold Alonzo at the phantom threw.

 " Behold," the maid pursu'd, " propitious heaven,
 " Your eyes to aid, this wondrous lance has given;
 " Here planted by some sage magician's hands,
-(t To grace a favour'd warrior's arm it stands ;
+(t To grace a favour'd warrior's arm it stands;
 " That arm is mine — try one, try all, to free 700 }

 " Its buried barb, and prove, by fate's decree,